 Emphasize free shipping

-Free shipping is one of the most important unique selling points and a factor that often prompts a visitor to choose exactly this online store and not another.
+Free shipping is one of the most important unique selling points and a factor that often prompts a visitor to choose one online store over another.
 That’s why it’s so important to emphasize free delivery not only on the main page and product pages but also in the cart where a customer is making a final decision whether to complete a transaction or not.

-Another option is to have a delivery calculator, like what kids’ brand Reima has, which serves as a reminder to customers of how much more they need to buy to take advantage of free shipping.
+Another option is to have a delivery calculator, like what kids’ brand Reima has, which serves as a reminder to customers of how much more they need to buy to qualify for free shipping.